ekhmoi/what-appears/_chapters/04-working-with-difficulty/08-relational-difficulty-and-other-fields.md

 - your stabilising moves start to include honest boundaries and care,
 - your dissolving moves start to include seeing beyond caricatures,
 - your ego-story has to grow up a bit, because it’s not the only story in town.
+- you can make skillful use of clear anchors — human or animal — without giving your power away.

 You don’t have to get this perfect.